Skip to content

 • Changed ASGI request body reads to reject client disconnects instead of passing partial request bodies to handlers.

-• Changed route auth to run even when a request already has an auth context.
+• Changed surface auth to run even when a request already has an auth context.

 • Changed request body reads to cache read and size-limit failures instead of invoking the body reader again.